Are there any prerequisites?

 When does the program start?

-The program admits a new class each fall and spring semester; however, students are welcome to get a jump start on the certificate by enrolling in HPRS 1106, Essentials of Medical Terminology as soon as possible.
-Additionally, students may enroll in PHRA 1301, Introduction to Pharmacy, and PHRA 1309, Pharmaceutical Mathematics, with department approval.
+The program admits a new class each semester; however, students are welcome to get a jump start on the certificate by enrolling in HPRS 1106, Essentials of Medical Terminology as soon as possible.
+Additionally, students may enroll in PHRA 1301, Introduction to Pharmacy, and PHRA 1309, Pharmaceutical Mathematics, with department approval. to obtain department approval, fill out the online student petition.

 How long is the program?